incertae-sedis/smof/README.md

 rather than O(mn) as in GNU grep, extraction of entries containing a particular pattern.
-For example if your headers are formatted like 'locus|xxx|taxon|yyy|gi|zzz' and you have a file of thousands of gi numbers, you can easily extract all the sequences in the FASTA file matching one of these gi numbers with the following command:
+For example if your headers are formatted like 'locus|xxx|taxon|yyy|gi|zzz' and you have a file of thousands of gi numbers, you can quickly extract all the sequences in the FASTA file matching one of these gi numbers with the following command:

 ```bash